yari-dewalt/logos/README.md

 </ul>
 <h4>Node/Variable Declaration</h4>
 <ul>
 <li><p>Nodes/variables are defined and later referenced by identifiers.
-They must be assigned to a string or a separate identifier.</p>
+They must be assigned to a string or a separate identifier.
+The first time a node receives an edge, it becomes a child of that node so order matters! <b>Note: </b> The node with the first edge created in the graph becomes the root node.</p>
 <code>Node1 = "First Node"
 Node2 = "Second Node"
 Node 3 = Node1</code>